-For Propel(x) expert and Stanford Ph.D. candidate, Emma Chory, the recent publication of her review on Cellular Proximity in the esteemed Science Magazine was nothing short of thrilling.
+Cellular Proximity: The recent publication of standout researcher and Stanford Ph.D. candidate, Emma Chory’s review on Cellular Proximity in the esteemed Science Magazine was nothing short of thrilling.
 “We were so excited,” she said.

 For the first time in such a prestigious magazine, the roundup gathered into a single article several studies in the area of cellular proximity and the exciting developments that have come from the discovery that the relative closeness of proteins within a cell can have lots of impacts on cell function and communication.

-Moreover, researchers can actually control and induce cellular proximity chemically, a capability which may open the door to lots of new medicines.
+Moreover, researchers can control and induce cellular proximity chemically, a capability that may open the door to lots of new medicines.

 Molecules of a Feather